 The first swathes of colour are currently appearing in the future Christ de Saclay station, on Line 18 of the Grand Paris Express.

 The first swathes of colour are currently appearing in the future Christ de Saclay station, on Line 18 of the Grand Paris Express.
-Métalobil is working alongside PALM on the creation of *Paysage chromatique en mouvement* (Chromatic Landscape in Motion), the artwork conceived by Ulla von Brandenburg for this space under development.
+Métalobil is working with PALM on the creation of *Paysage chromatique en mouvement*, the artwork conceived by Ulla von Brandenburg for this space currently under development.

 Conceived in collaboration with the architects Atelier Novembre and Benthem Crouwel, the artwork covers walls and ceilings in a fragmented composition, made up of rhythms, colours and movement.
 On the scale of the station, the painting almost becomes architecture: it guides the flow of people, transforms perspectives and creates an experience of passage.